Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_array_funcs.md

 arr.reshape(2,5)
 ```

 After firstly creating a simple *1-dimensional* array, using the array function ```reshape``` and by specifying your desired dimensions (make sure they work by considering the length of the array you are manipulating), you will have seen your array restructured.
-However, depsite this, the shape of variable ```arr``` will still be as it was before the reshape function call.
+However, despite this, the shape of variable ```arr``` will still be as it was before the reshape function call.
 To keep the array in the new shape, you must assign it to a variable:

 ````python
 arr_2d=arr.reshape(2,5)